dozmert/Security-Labs/TryHackMe/Anthem/readme.md

 Buried on Sunday.
 That was the end…
 ```
-This revealed the name ==Solomon Grundy==.
-At that point I had made the connection from the screen shot provided by Nessus displaying ==SG== and the possible email address.
+This revealed the name **Solomon Grundy**.
+At that point I had made the connection from the screen shot provided by Nessus displaying **SG** and the possible email address.
 I actually found this to be quite annoying as it was misleading  clue due the context of the blog post and it's author.
 The administrator's email and password from robots.txt allowed me to login to the CMS portal at ```http://10.10.57.24/umbraco/#/login```.

 #### Weaponization
 N/A